t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

 - Key/cert epoch transitions are monitored, enforced, and cryptographically provable.

 **3. Short-Lived, Automated Generation and Rotation of Encryption and Signing Keys**
-- Encryption and Signing keys are created within the Metadata service using the authoization matrix in 2 above.
+- Encryption and Signing keys are created within the Metadata service using the authorization matrix in 2 above.
 - Transport and topic encryption keys rotate as frequently as sub hourly to multi-hour or daily.
 - Overlapping valid keys are managed via epochs for smooth rollovers.

 **4. OpenBao AppRole Access**
 - OpenBao uses AppRole access which support cross cluster access.
-- Requires strict explicit path capabilities authorization.
+- Requires strict / explicit path capabilities authorization.
 - Each service periodically updates their token and secret key with OpenBao

-#### Distinctives
+#### Summary
 - Focus on automating intermediate CA rotation, not just standard leaf certs.
 - PQC support (Kyber/Dilithium) for post-quantum readiness.
 - Cryptographic authorization, not just authentication.